-1. Take a Breather
+1. Take a breather

-When you receive negative comments, your instinct may be to give your critic a piece of your mind.
+When you receive negative feedback, your instinct may be to give your critic a piece of your mind.
 However, in a professional environment, it’s best to sit back, take a few deep breaths and avoid saying anything you will later regret when you’re feeling less emotional.

-2. Stay Calm
+2. Stay calm

 If you’ve just been told something you don’t necessarily agree with, take notes and let your manager explain their reasoning.
 If, on the other hand, you can see your boss is getting heated up, you should steer the conversation back to facts and practical information.

-3. Don’t Act Up
+3. Don’t lash out

-6. Come Up with an Improvement Plan
+6. Come up with an improvement plan

 How do you respond to fair but unpleasant comments?
 You devise an improvement plan that will help you get back on track and become a stellar employee.
 It’s best to come up with your own ideas at first and consult your boss for their input — this shows that you’ve used the initiative to analyse areas where you’re lacking the skills and ways that you can improve.